Divorce and Your Mortgage: Here’s What to Know

 Protecting your credit during and after divorce

 Divorce can have a significant impact on your credit score, especially if joint debts and financial responsibilities are not properly managed.
-Monitor your credit report during your split and address any inaccuracies or discrepancies right away.
+Here’s how you can protect your credit throughout the divorce process.

 Your credit score may dip during a divorce.
 Monitor your credit report for any discrepancies.

-It can also be wise to open up a new credit card in only your name in the early stages of divorce so that you can have one card you use and pay off regularly.
+• Open new credit accounts: It can be wise to open up a new credit card in only your name in the early stages of divorce so that you can have one card you use and pay off regularly.
 This will allow a positive payment history to be reported regularly to the bureaus.

 » MORE: How to check your credit score